yan-xinyi/SSB_KPE/README.md

 - Tqdm==4.56.0

 ## Quick Start
-In this paper, two classes of keyword extraction methods are selected to explore the role of chapter structure information on keyword extraction.
-One class is unsupervised keyword extraction methods based on TF*IDF and TextRank, and the other class is supervised key extraction methods based on Support Vector Machines, Conditional Random Fields, BiLSTM-CRF and BERT-BiLSTM-CRF.
+In this paper, two classes of keyphrase extraction methods are selected to explore the role of chapter structure information on keyphrase extraction.
+One class is unsupervised keyphrase extraction methods based on TF*IDF and TextRank, and the other class is supervised key extraction methods based on Support Vector Machines, Conditional Random Fields, BiLSTM-CRF and BERT-BiLSTM-CRF.
+### Implementation Steps for section structure

-### Implementation Steps for machine learing model
+### Implementation Steps for SSB_KPE
 1. <b>Processing:</b> Run the processing.py file to process the data into json format:
     `python processing.py`